 What is safe harbor, and why is it so important?

 Salesforce uses a forward looking statement to develop and promote features that may never be fully released.
-While this is rare, it does happen, as in the case of Einstein Voice Assistant which is being retired in July 2020.
+While this is rare, it does happen, as in the case of Einstein Voice Assistant which was retired in July 2020 after being in the “pilot” stage.